plilja/spring-dao-codegen/README.md

 * Possibility to choose some formatting (for example lower case SQL vs upper case)
 * Remove create-method and look over interfaces
 * Database patterns? (modifiedAt, changedBy, version, soft delete etc...)
+* Enum types
+* Test time stamps with time zones
+* No unused imports should be generated
+* Column list as variable (useful for tables with many columns)